South Coast Maine Lighthouses

 Wood Island Light

-Biddeford: This lighthouses marks the entrance to Saco Bay and was built in 1808.
+Biddeford: This lighthouse marks the entrance to Saco Bay and was built in 1808.
 It was rebuilt in 1858.
 It’s conical white tower is made of granite blocks standing 49 feet high.

 Did we miss something?